Join us on Monday, January 16 as we commemorate the 50th anniversary of Martin Luther King, Jr.’s historic Riversid… https://t.co/xEXy9ZRmbH

 SW 378 Policy and Services for Older Persons 2 hours

 Examination of major social policies and services addressing the problems and needs of older persons.
 Particular attention is given to retirement policies, senior housing, long-term care issues, health care issues and special social services for the aging.

 SW 385 Community and Organizational Change 3 hours

 Prerequisites: SOC 201 or 202 or ECN 201 or 202.
 Term: 1,2.
 Course listed with POL 385 and SOC 385.

 Analysis of communities and organizations as social systems, including examination of critical problems.
 Also examines intervention, change strategies, and skills that appear to be effective and how they can be applied.
 A service learning component may be included.

-Development of analytical and interactional skills in working with older adults.
+Development of analytical and interactional skills needed in working with older adults.
 Understanding of agencies which provide services to older persons.
-Themes such as generativity and creativity, intergenerational relationships, minorities and human diversity, separation and loss, and long-term care will be the backdrop for discussion of service deliveries.
+Themes such as generativity and creativity, intergenerational relationships, minorities and human diversity, separation and loss, and continuum of care will be the backdrop for discussion of service deliveries.
 Emphasis is placed on development of students’ awareness of personal attitudes, feelings and values in working with elders.

-Prerequisites: SW 314, SOC 385, social work major or permission of instructor, senior standing; must be taken the winter term prior to graduation; Term: 2
+Prerequisites: SW 314, POL 385, ENG 312; social work major or permission of instructor, senior standing; must be taken the winter term prior to graduation; Term: 2

-Intense analysis of social welfare policy.
-Special emphasis on the relationship of welfare policy to social work practice and the effects of policy on oppressed and vulnerable populations.
+Intensive analysis of social welfare policy.
+Special emphasis on the relationship of policy with social work practice, and the effects of policy on oppressed and vulnerable populations.